“Jeddah Ghair”: Jeddah is different

 This classic market revolves around the Shatee Mosque.
 The market is an open-air shopping bazaar with street food and hundreds of shops ranging from everyday essentials to luxury items.
 Due to the heat during the day, the market comes alive in the cooler evenings.

-Entertainment in Jeddah
+Mosques in Jeddah